-WE HAVE INCREASED OUR INTERNATIONAL ACTIVITIES SIGNIFICANTLY AND PLAN TO CONTINUE SUCH EFFORTS, WHICH SUBJECTS US TO ADDITIONAL BUSINESS RISKS INCLUDING INCREASED LOGISTICAL COMPLEXITY, POLITICAL INSTABILITY AND CURRENCY FLUCTUATIONS
+WE HAVE INCREASED OUR INTERNATIONAL ACTIVITIES SIGNIFICANTLY AND PLAN TO CONTINUE SUCH EFFORTS, WHICH SUBJECTS US TO ADDITIONAL BUSINESS RISKS INCLUDING INCREASED LOGISTICAL AND FINANCIAL COMPLEXITY, POLITICAL INSTABILITY AND CURRENCY FLUCTUATIONS

 We recently established additional international subsidiaries and have opened additional offices in international markets to expand our international activities in Europe and the Pacific Rim region.
-The percentage of our revenues to customers located outside of the United States was 79% in fiscal 2002, 66% in fiscal 2001 and 21% in fiscal 2000.
+The percentage of our revenues to customers located outside of the United States was 80% in fiscal 2003,

+79% in fiscal 2002 and 66% in fiscal 2001.
 We may not be able to maintain or increase international market demand for our products.
 Our international operations are subject to a number of risks, including:

-- · increased complexity and costs of managing international operations; - protectionist laws and business practices that favor local competition in some countries; - multiple, conflicting and changing laws, regulations and tax schemes; - longer sales cycles; - greater difficulty in accounts receivable collection and longer collection periods; - high levels of distributor inventory subject to rights of return to us; - · political and economic instability; and - greater difficulty in hiring qualified technical sales and applications engineers.
+- increased complexity and costs of managing international operations; - protectionist laws and business practices that favor local competition in some countries; - multiple, conflicting and changing laws, regulations and tax schemes; - · longer sales cycles; - greater difficulty in accounts receivable collection and longer collection periods; - high levels of distributor inventory subject to price protection and rights of return to us; - political and economic instability; - · greater difficulty in hiring qualified technical sales and applications engineers; and - · the need to have business and operations systems that can meet the need of our international business and structure.